 Galactic studies have been one of the main topics of the Tartu Observatory over the whole period of its existence.
 These studies began with the work by F.G.W.
 Struve on double stars and measurements of stellar parallaxes in early 19th century, when Tartu Observatory was founded in the "Kaiserliche Universität zu Dorpat".
-Modern era of Galactic studies began with Ernst Öpik, who determined the distance to the Andromeda Nebula in 1922, and found main principles of stellar structure and evolution in 1938.
+Modern era of Galactic studies began about 95 years ago when Ernst Öpik determined the dynamical density of matter in the disk of the Galaxy in 1915, the distance to the Andromeda Nebula in 1922, and found main principles of stellar structure and evolution in 1938.
 His student Grigori Kuzmin developed principles of Galactic modeling and calculated the local density of matter near the Sun, suggesting the absence of local dark matter in large quantities.
 The present generation of astronomers follows these traditions.

 In the following I give an overview of the development of the ideas of the structure of galaxies and the Universe over the whole period of activity of the Tartu Observatory.
+The period of last 50 years is described in more detail.

-2. Tartu Observatory 1810 - 1955
+2. Tartu Observatory 1810 - 1960